 If someone says, “I love God,” and hates his brother, he is a liar; for the one who does not love his brother whom he has seen, cannot love God whom he has not seen.

-All of these passages serve to elaborate on the biblical truth that good, not bad fruit will characterize the truly regenerate: You will know them by their fruit.
+All these passages serve to elaborate on the biblical truth that good, not bad fruit will characterize the truly regenerate: “you will know them by their fruits.”

-What follows are the four outward characteristics of the false professors of, and/or the false teachers of true salvation as evidenced by and in Ephesians 5:5.
-Again, knowing these indicators will greatly aid your spiritual discernment and personal wisdom: Who are you going to listen to in the capital in terms of personal counsel as it relates to policy decisions as well as spiritual advice?
-Knowing what Scripture teaches are the signs of false belief and false teachers will be of great aid to you.
+What follows are the four outward characteristics of the false professors of, and/or the false teachers of, true salvation as evidenced by and in Ephesians 5:5.
+Again, knowing these indicators will greatly aid your spiritual discernment and personal wisdom.
+Who will you listen to in the Capitol in terms of personal counsel as it relates to policy decisions as well as spiritual advice?
+Knowing what Scripture teaches regarding the signs of false belief and false teachers will be of great benefit to you.
 Let’s now “get into the weeds” as it pertains to best understanding all the profound truths of Ephesians 5:5.

-All three of the Greek words behind the above captions point to self-centeredness: Immorality (porneia) relates to pornography, prostitution, fornication, adultery and child molestation.
+All three of the Greek words behind the above caption point to self-centeredness.
+Immorality (porneia) relates to pornography, prostitution, fornication, adultery, and child molestation.
 All are aberrant forms of sexual fulfillment that have no regard for the other person and sooner or later deeply scar other individuals.
-Impurity (akatharsia) relates to mental immorality.
-It refers to the fantasy life and other forms of mental/sexual/ selfish lusts.
+Impurity (akatharsia) relates to mental immorality, i.e., the fantasy life and other forms of mental/sexual/selfish lusts.
 Covetousness (pleonektes) or greed refers directly to the self-gratification fixation and orientation likened to both the easy believer and false teacher.

-Each of these words illustrates an “all about me” mentality.
-They are descriptive of someone who thinks the world revolves around him.
+Each of these words illustrates an “all-about-me” mentality descriptive of someone who thinks the world revolves around him.
 The truly saved on the other hand depict a habitual behavior quite to the contrary.
 They are dead to self (Galatians 2:20) and are more concerned about others than self (Philippians 2:3).
 They live to serve their Savior!
-In our home passage under study, Paul is saying that people who display a continual, unrepentant sexual deviant lifestyle — we can know with certainty — are not inheritors of Christ’s kingdom.
+In our home passage under study, Paul is saying that people who display a continual, unrepentant sexual deviant lifestyle—we can know with certainty—are not inheritors of Christ’s kingdom.